MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage/manage-compute-add-nano-hyper-v.md

 ## Before you start

-VMM support full lifecycle management of Nano Server-based VMs, including shielded VMs.
+VMM supports full lifecycle management of Nano Server-based VMs, including shielded VMs.
 However, note the following:

 - You can't create a VM template using a Nano Server VM in the VMM fabric.
 As a workaround, create a VM template from scratch using a Nano Server virtual hard disk.
 - There are some known issues when joining a Nano Server VM to a domain.
 If you try to join the VM to a domain by specifying customization details in a VM template, the domain information is ignored by VMM.
 The VM is deployed, but doesn't join the domain.
 As a workload, deploy the VM and then join it to a domain.
 [Learn more](https://technet.microsoft.com/windows-server-docs/compute/nano-server/getting-started-with-nano-server).